 Cash, short-term investments, derivatives and conversion features of convertible debt are classified as FVTPL.
-Cash and cash equivalents consists of cash on hand and short-term investments with remaining maturities of less than three months.
+Cash and cash equivalents consist of cash on hand and short-term investments with remaining maturities of less than three months.

-Loans and Receivables:
+Receivables:

-Accounts receivables are designated as loans and receivables which are measured at amortized cost, subject to impairment reviews.
+Accounts receivables are classified and measured at amortized cost, subject to impairment reviews.